Plan How You’ll Clear Your Driveway or Sidewalk

 At the end of the season, prepare the fuel system of a gas-powered snow blower.
 Your manual has steps for removing the remaining fuel from the system.
 Some manufacturers might recommend a fuel stabilizer as an alternative.
 For a cordless snow blower, there are off-season battery care steps.
 See your manual for specific instructions for your gas or electric machine.

-There are many different types of snow blowers and features.
-The first decision you’ll need to make is whether you want to buy a gas-powered snow blower or an electric snow blower.
-Consider the surface area you need to clear as you decide.
-For example, if you have a long driveway, then you may want a gas-powered model so your range won’t be limited by a cord and so you won’t have to worry about keeping batteries charged.
+There are several different types of snow blowers with available features.
+The first decision you’ll need to make is whether to buy a gas-powered snow blower, an electric snow blower or a battery snow blower.
+Consider the surface area you’ll need to clear as you decide.
+For example, if you have a long driveway, then you may want a gas-powered model so your range won’t be limited by a cord or you won’t have to worry about keeping batteries charged.

-Electric snow blowers are also a good choice and cordless snow blowers give you plenty of mobility.
-Electric models are lightweight and easier to move around.
-Since they don’t need oil and gas, electric snow blowers are easier to maintain than gas models.
+Electric snow blowers are a good choice for different reasons.
+They’re lightweight and easier to move around.
+Since they don’t require oil or gas, electric snow blowers are easier to maintain than gas models.
 An electric model is also typically quieter than a comparable gas model and the motor operates without the emissions that a gas engine creates.

 Get What You Need to Use a Snow Blower at Lowe’s